paigewilliams/messenger_hunt/README.md

 ## Description

-Message Hunter is a hot new geolocation social networking site that makes messaging _fun_ again.
+Message Hunter is a hot new geolocation social networking app that makes messaging _fun_ again.

 Users can log in, check in anywhere in the world, and leave location-specific messages for other users to find.

-A personal dashboard will show you a
+Your personal dashboard shows the running total of unfound messages waiting somewhere for you to discover.

 If you check in near the location of a message sent to you by another user, a special notification will appear, granting you access to view and save your special hidden message.

 What fun!!!

+Found messages are saved to your dashboard for future nostalgic reading.

 Travel the world with Message Hunter, leaving a trail of hidden messages for friends to discover as they embark on their own journey of global self-discovery.